delaneyj/datastar/backends/go/site/static/md/guide/streaming_backend.md

 ## SSE

-If you aren't familiar with SSE it’s a way to create a chunked response to the browser.
+If you aren't familiar with SSE it's a way to create a chunked response to the browser.
 The browser will automatically reconnect if the connection is lost.
 The server can also send a `retry` header to tell the browser how often to reconnect.
 The browser will also automatically reconnect if the connection is lost.
 The nice part of having a chunked response is you can send multiple updates or a single update and the browser will handle it.
 Any modern backend HTTP server framework should allow for easy SSE support (it's just a few headers and a specific text format for content).

 ## SSE backend, fetch on the frontend